ChrisPoche/Tockler-Time-Parser/README.md

 - Allow elements to be minimized into tabs to help keep the page organized

 Local Storage
-- Potentially implement a light weight local database
+- Extend existing Tockler sqlite database with tables for user preference and settings in this app